zacnider/entrofhe/docs/examples/input/README.md

 ## Examples

-- [EntropyInputProof](./EntropyInputProof.md) - Input proofs with EntropyOracle integration
+- [EntropyInputProof](./EntropyInputProof.md) - Learn how to input proofs with encrypted randomness integration

 ## Overview